Müze Card Accepted

 Great for: Architecture, Greek Ruins, Lycian Ruins, Rock Tombs

-Facts concerning the history of this city are sparse, possibly because there has been no major efforts to excavate the site.
+Facts concerning the history of this city are sparse, possibly because there have been no major efforts to excavate the site.
 What we do know is that it held a high position in the Lycian League as one of only six cities commanding three votes.
 It was likely a colony of Xanthians dating around the 5th century BC, surrendered peacefully to Alexander the Great, became a Byzantine Bishopric, and was finally abandoned sometime in the 9th century AD.

 The site is massive when you include the numerous cliff cut graves, sarcophagi, and other burial sites.
 There is one large theatre in fine condition, as well as a smaller theatre and a temple to Aphrodite that are quite ruinous.
 While there are the remains of a large church at the site, the majority of the architecture remained overwhelmingly Greek in style with very few of the Roman-era updates that most major cities underwent.

 The hills above the parking lot are scattered with ruined buildings and, most impressively, numerous tombs and sarcophagi.
 The most unique feature here is the tall red cliffs above the city that are pock-marked with small graves cut into the sheer cliffs.

 There are trail markers painted onto the rock to help you find your way around the site and see most of the main tombs, theatres, and temples, though Pınara is also the type of place that is great to wander and explore your own way.
 Depending on how much you like this kind of stuff it should take at least two hours to see this site properly, more if you really explore.

 There is no public transit to this site that we are aware of and I’d be shocked if there was anything that comes closer than passing by on the highway.

 If you take a bus, take the D400 between Fethiye and Kalkan and get off near the town of Minare.
 It’s a 5.5 Km walk from the highway past the town to Pınara.